D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/prompts/basic_prompt.md

-Your task is to create a Python script to develop a neural network using for stock data classification.
+Your task is to create a Python script to develop a model for stock data classification.
 The goal is to build a model that maximizes precision.

+Method: Neural Network
-Library to use: Tensorflow
+Library: Tensorflow

-You will be using two datasets: `train.csv` and `test.csv`, both located in the `../example_data/` directory.
+You will be training and testing using two datasets: `train.csv` and `test.csv`, both located in the `../example_data/` directory.
-The data in these files are structured similarly, where all but the final column are floats representing the features, and the final column is a 1/0 integer representing the labels.
+The data in these files are structured similarly, where all but the final column are floats representing the features, and the final column are boolean 1/0 integer labels.

 Here is a detailed breakdown of the tasks you need to complete: